Restorative Engagement program

 Defence representatives

-Defence representatives are CAF members and DND public service employees who acknowledge and learn from the experiences and insights of those who have been harmed by sexual misconduct in order to contribute to culture change in a meaningful and tangible way.
+Defence representatives are CAF members and DND public service employees.
+Their work in the program is to first acknowledge and learn from the experiences and insights of those who have been harmed by sexual misconduct.
+Then, they plan and prepare to take meaningful action to contribute to culture change.

-Defence representatives will typically engage with class members.
+Defence representatives may engage with class members.
 Engagement sessions are one of several ways of learning in this program about sexual misconduct; they will have many opportunities to learn from class members’ experiences throughout the program (readings, videos, CM submissions, etc.).

 The Defence leadership’s role